-Your sponsor should meet you at the airport when you arrive.
-If you are not met by your sponsor, you should report to sign-in at the US Army Hawaii Liaison Desk at the Honolulu International Airport located near baggage claim 19.
+All Soldiers should report to sign-in at the US Army Hawaii Liaison Desk at the Honolulu International Airport located near baggage claim 19.

-If you do not sign in, you could experience difficulties and delays during your in-processing.
+If you do not sign in, you could experience difficulties and delays during your in-processing which include falling out of the Military Pay system.
 You must sign in at the desk in order to begin TLA and in-processing.